-Nestling among the wilds of the Sicilian landscape, the Valley of the Temples comes as a surprise.
+Nestling among the wilds of the Sicilian landscape, close to Agrigento, the Valley of the Temples comes as a surprise.
 Sicily is unmistakeably Italian: we had explored hilltowns and Roman remains, and spent long evenings with Italian food and wine.
 But here we were, in a pocket of ancient Greece, surrounded by Doric columns and camera-toting Japanese tourists.

 Classical Landscape of the Valley of the Temples